 Oded Green (Georgia Tech)

-Oded Green is a research scientist at Georgia Tech in the School of Computational Science and Engineering, where he also received is PhD.
-Oded received his MSc in electrical engineering and his BSc from in computer engineering, both from the Technion.
-Prior to his return to Georgia Tech, Oded spent some time working as the Chief Operating Officer for ArrayFire where he was responsible for managing the companies daily activities.
+Oded Green is a research scientist at the Georgia Institute of Technology (Georgia Tech) in Computational Sciences and Engineering, where he also received his PhD.
+Oded received both his MSc in electrical engineering and his BSc in computer engineering from Technion – Israel Institute of Technology.
+Prior to coming to Georgia Tech, Oded spent some time working as the Chief Operating Officer and a research scientist for ArrayFire (Atlanta, GA) where he was responsible for the company’s product management and research directions.